When we look at the Rotary Hitter versus the Rotary Swinger, a lot of the difference can be found in the golf backswing.

 A lot of times with the 5 iron, his club head is almost directly above his head at the top of the swing, while a Swinger would go much farther back.

-To understand this movement, you need to realize that the Hitter is making a very compact move.
+To understand this movement, you need to realize that the Hitter is making a very compact golf swing.
 There's not a lot of hip movement or rotation.
 It's all very compact.

 Swinger Example: Vijay Singh